TechTyphoon/smartcloudops-ai/docs/PROJECT_STATUS.md

 # Smart CloudOps AI - Current Project Status

-**Last Updated**: August 6, 2025
+**Last Updated**: August 9, 2025
-**Current Phase**: Phase 3 Complete ✅ | Ready for Phase 4 🚀
+**Current Phase**: Phase 5 Complete ✅ | Ready for Phase 6 🚀
-**Overall Progress**: 57.1% (4 of 7 phases complete)
+**Overall Progress**: 55.6% (5 of 9 phases complete)

 ## 📊 Executive Summary

-The Smart CloudOps AI project has successfully completed Phase 3 with a fully functional ML anomaly detection system, comprehensive model training pipeline, and real-time inference capabilities.
-All tests are passing (79 passed, 2 skipped) and the ML integration is production-ready. **All dependency issues have been resolved** including the Prophet/NumPy compatibility fix.
+The Smart CloudOps AI project has successfully completed **Phase 5** with advanced ChatOps capabilities, intelligent context management, and comprehensive conversation handling.
+All tests are passing (134 passed, 3 skipped) and the system is production-ready with enhanced AI integration. **All dependency issues have been resolved** including the Prophet/NumPy compatibility fix.

 ## ✅ Completed Phases